jpclark6/rails-engine/README.md

 ## Hosting

-It is currently hosted at [rails-engine](www.rails-engine-1810.herokuapp.com).
+It is currently hosted at [this address](http://rails-engine-1810.herokuapp.com/).

 ## Sample Return